 Typing notes on a PC can often lead to mindless fact-processing and less concentration on the task.(source)

 You can also use a notepad to clear the mind for concentrating on more important things while keeping a hard copy of the ideas.
-In effect you are clearing space on the brain’s internal hard drive to process new tasks.
+In effect, you are clearing space on the brain’s internal hard drive to process new tasks.

 You can also use your notebook to doodle.
-Doodling was previously seen as a sad waste of time which reveals more of your inner self than any productivity.
+Doodling was previously seen as a sad waste of time that reveals more of your inner self than any productivity.
 However, more recently scientists have found that doodling can help keep the mind focused, enabling it to grasp and retain new information.

 A study by The Lancet, a medical periodical, encouraged a group of students to doodle while listening to a list of names.
-When tested later the group were found to remember 29% more names than a control group of non doodlers.(source).
+When tested later the group were found to remember 29% more names than a control group of non-doodlers.(source).

 Sunni Brown, author of “The Doodle Revolution” describes doodling as a thinking tool: “It can affect how we process information and solve problems.”

 By having a doodle pad by your desk you can improve your concentration and maybe see ideas that previously were not there.

 Scientists have found that clutter can affect your focus and how you process information.
 Research showed that less clutter can make you more productive, less distracted and able to process information better. (source)

 The stress and anxiety of clutter can sometimes cause a break in concentration.
 Basically, you will be too busy thinking about how to clear the clutter to focus on anything else.
 The solution can be as easy as a new inbox tray, a desk or pen tidy and the use of colour-coded folders (we love anything that is a good excuse for new stationery…).